docker-hy/docker-hy.github.io/exercises.md

 * Run `docker-compose down` and delete the volume folder manually
 * Run `docker-compose up` and the data should be gone

 Maybe it would be simpler to back them up now that you know where they are.

 > TIP: To save you the trouble of testing all of those steps, just look into the folder before trying the steps.
 If it's empty after docker-compose up then something is wrong.

-> TIP: Since you may have broken the buttons in nginx exercise You should test with docker-compose.yml from before it
+> TIP: Since you may have broken the buttons in nginx exercise you should test with docker-compose.yml from before it

 Submit the docker-compose.yml